iost-official/opiost/README.md

 The opIOST network is the Layer 2 scaling solution for the BNB Smart Chain(BSC) powered by bedrock version of [Optimism OP Stack](https://docs.optimism.io/stack/getting-started).

 It works by offloading transaction processing and resource usage from the BNB Smart Chain, while still posting data to the underlying network.
-Users interact with the opBNB network by depositing funds from BSC and using applications and contracts on opBNB.
-At its core, opBNB allows users to deposit and withdraw funds, use smart contracts, and view network data with high throughput and low fees.
-By leveraging Layer 2, opBNB is able to scale beyond the constraints of the BNB Smart Chain and provide an improved experience for users.
+Users interact with the opIOST network by depositing funds from BSC and using applications and contracts on opIOST.
+At its core, opIOST allows users to deposit and withdraw funds, use smart contracts, and view network data with high throughput and low fees.
+By leveraging Layer 2, opIOST is able to scale beyond the constraints of the BNB Smart Chain and provide an improved experience for users.

 ## Comparison